SRGSSR/pillarbox-apple/docs/README.md

 # Code example

-With Pillarbox creating a user custom interface for a player has never been easier.
-Just instantiate a `Player` and start building your user interface in SwiftUI:
+With Pillarbox creating a custom video player user interface has never been easier.
+Simply instantiate a `Player` and start building your user interface in SwiftUI right away:

 ```swift
 import Player